-But people might encounter similar scenarios while they receive care for their addictions or substance abuse.
+But people might encounter similar scenarios while they receive care for their addictions or substance use disorder.
 These similarities can include:

 Intake processes that inform people about treatment programs, ask them to complete paperwork, and examine the extent of their problems with drugs and alcohol.